jtcies/jtcies_site/content/post/2018-02-19-from-counting-kids-to-changing-outcomes-data-science-in-the-social-sector.md

     - an outcome
     - a descriptor of that outcome

-I present these tables here for two reasons:
+I present these tables in order to get as specific as possible with our implementation in case that is helpful to others.

-1. Some rseaders might find this breakdown useful in their work;
+Getting the data into the correct format is one of the most important parts of the process.
+I typically use R to process my data; the benefit of this is that there are a number of packages in the "Tidyverse" which faciliate getting data into a tidy format and moreover, make working with data more straightforward once its in this format.

-2. I want to get as specific about the details of our implementation as possible;
+In the same way that the reporting/counting mindset creates a snowball of challenges, getting data into a tidy format creates a positive snowball leading to

 [^1]: This post is modified from a talk I gave at [EARL Boston 2017](https://earlconf.com/).